|

 gas lamps lit to catch tiny silver Kapenta sardines,

-the basis of many people's diets along this lake.
+provides the basis of many people's diets along

 Ruma has the only roan antelopes in Kenya and